Need Assistance?

 Are you or someone you know facing a housing crisis?

-Contact Renea Duran to get started: 781-859-5294 x1 or RDuran@HousingCorpArlington.org
+Contact Renea Duran to get started: 781-859-5294 x7 or RDuran@HousingCorpArlington.org

-Administration: The program is supported entirely by private donations from individuals and businesses and is administered by the non-profit Housing Corporation of Arlington.
-A three person Review Committee, appointed by the Housing Corporation of Arlington, will make all funding decisions.
+Administration: The program is supported largely by private donations from individuals and businesses and is administered by the non-profit Housing Corporation of Arlington.
+A three-person Review Committee, appointed by the Housing Corporation of Arlington, will make all funding decisions.
 The Review Committee is made up of a representative of the Housing Corporation of Arlington, a representative of the Town’s Human Services Department, and a third member appointed from the community.
 Every effort is made to act quickly on behalf of people in need.

 Funding Limits: Assistance will only be granted if there is a reasonable assurance that it will stabilize a family’s housing for at least six months.
 A household may receive a grant no more than twice and the second grant will only be made two years or more after the first.
 If in the unanimous opinion of the Review Committee, there are compelling and extenuating circumstances, exceptions to funding limits may be made.